Zaphoood/shikaku/README.md

 ## Usage

 To start the game, run `python shikaku.py`.

+Create new rectangles by clicking and dragging the mouse, delete rectangles simply by clicking them.

+Alternatively, use the arrow keys to navigate: Press <kbd>Space</kbd> to start creating a rectangle, resize using the arrow keys and press <kbd>Space</kbd> again to confirm.
+To delete a rectangle under the cursor, press <kbd>D</kbd>.
+While resizing, use <kbd>Ctrl+&lt;Arrow Key&gt;</kbd> to auto-fill.

 Have fun!

 ## Example